dmbarbour/awelon/AboutAwelon.md

 Awelon is a richly typed, compiled language for reactive demand programming (RDP).
 RDP is a general purpose, reactive dataflow model that addresses challenges involving open, distributed, heterogeneous systems (see AboutRDP for more).
 Awelon is intended to be a usable programming language for humans, a feasible distribution language for RDP code and software components, and a viable target for RDP development environments (some of which might be more visual in nature).

-In Awelon, a single application can include code that executes across a distributed network.
+In Awelon, an application or component can describe code that executes integrates with distributed services, or executes in multiple OS level processes.

 This Haskell project will provide an initial compiler for Awelon.